Collective Spirit: First Nation Residency Program & Events

 It is an important time for Indigenous people to be heard, to gain strength as they share their knowledge.
 Ali Cobby Eckermann will host a presentation of the poet’s work at McCullouch & McCullouch's Whistlewood Gallery in Shoreham on Oct 13th 5-6pm, an opportunity for local audiences on the Mornington Peninsula to learn from their stories.
 A final presentation of First Nation poetry will be featured in Melbourne at the Wheeler Centre on October 14th 3-4pm.

-Collective Spirit is presented by Kalang Retreat in partnership with the Wheeler Centre, Whistlewood Gallery and Australian Poetry, supported by City of Melbourne Arts Grants Program and the Victorian Government through Creative VicArts Grants.
+Collective Spirit is presented by Kalang Retreat in partnership with the Wheeler Centre, Whistlewood Gallery, Baluk Arts and Australian Poetry, supported by City of Melbourne Arts Grants Program and the Victorian Government through Creative VicArts Grants.